 What exactly is a "tropical island disclaimer" as noted on your home page?

 We implore anyone considering travelling to LCI to become totally familiar with the magical yet potentially frustrating nature of traveling to a remote tropical island where the above factors and many more could potentially alter your original dream of seeing this beautiful little island.
-For example, LCI has no regular power, no mail service, no bank, ATM or Western Union, no reliable phone service, no reliable internet and almost everything is brought to the island in freighter which incurs large costs for any business here and means you will pay more for anything that you purchase from any business compared to the mainland.
+For example, LCI has no regular power, no mail service, no bank, ATM or Western Union, minimal reliable phone service or internet and almost everything is brought to the island in freighter which incurs large costs for any business here.
+This means you will pay more for anything that you purchase from any business on Little Corn Island compared to the mainland.